 The nutritional needs of smokers and non-smokers are not much different.
-Smokers need more Vitamin C each day - about what you would get in half an orange but other than that, they can meet their nutritional needs by following Eating Well with Canada’s Food Guide.
+Smokers need more Vitamin C each day - about what you would get in half an orange but other than that they can meet their nutritional needs every day by eating a variety of healthy foods.

 There are concerns about weight gain when smokers try to stop.
 These are unfounded.
 Quitting does not need to result in weight gain for everyone.
 Being active and eating three healthy meals and one to two healthy lower calorie snacks every day can help with cravings and keep your weight in check.